pylava/pylava/README.rst

 - `Kirill Klenvo <https://github.com/klen>`_ for creating and maintaining the original Pylama project.
 This fork named Pylava is a derivative work based on Kirill Klenvo's Pylama project.
-- Contributors who have sent pull requests to Pylama.
+- Contributors to Pylama.
+- Contributors to Pylava.

 New in Pylava